 ☕ Breakfast, 🥘 Lunch

-You will be picked up for a half day tour of the Korean Demilitarized Zone (DMZ).
-This border barrier between South and North Korea is steeped in history and intrigue.
-Spend time exploring the various sites and exhibitions at the DMZ including Freedom Bridge, 3rd Infiltration Tunnel, Imjingak Park, the DMZ Museum and the Dora Observatory.
+Upon arrival at the border barrier between South and North Korea, spend time exploring the various sites and exhibitions at the DMZ with the group and guide.
+Highlights include Freedom Bridge, 3rd Infiltration Tunnel, Imjingak Park and the Dora Observatory.

 Overnight in Seoul